Integral models in unramified mixed characteristic (0,2) of hermitian orthogonal Shimura varieties of PEL type, Part I

 {\bf 1.2.2.} Drinfeld constructed good moduli spaces of $2$-divisible groups over $k$ of dimension $1$ (see [13]).
-See [31] and [19] for applications of them to compact, unitary Shimura varieties related to ${\bf SU}(1,n)$ groups over ${\bf R}$ (with $n\ge 1$): they provide proper, smooth integrals models of quotients of simple unitary Shimura varieties over localizations of rings of integers of number fields with respect to arbitrary primes of characteristic 2.
+See [32] and [20] for applications of them to compact, unitary Shimura varieties related to ${\bf SU}(1,n)$ groups over ${\bf R}$ (with $n\ge 1$): they provide proper, smooth integrals models of quotients of simple unitary Shimura varieties over localizations of rings of integers of number fields with respect to arbitrary primes of characteristic 2.

-{\bf 1.2.3.} Using Mumford's result, Serre--Tate deformation theory (see [28], [22], and [23]), and Grothendieck--Messing deformation theory, in [40] and [26] it is proved the existence of good integral models of quotients of unitary and symplectic Shimura varieties of PEL type in unramified mixed characteristic $(0,2)$.
-These integral models are finite schemes over $\Ma_{n,1,l}$, are smooth over ${\bf Z}_{(2)}$, and are moduli spaces of principally polarized abelian schemes which are of relative dimension $n$ and which are endowed with suitable ${\bf Z}$-algebras of endomorphisms and with level-$l$ symplectic similitude structures. {\bf 1.3.
-Standard PEL situations.} The goal of this paper and of its subsequent Part II is to complete the proof started by Mumford of the existence of good integral models of Shimura varieties of PEL type in unramified mixed characteristic $(0,2)$.
-We now introduce the {\it standard PEL situations} used in [40], [26], and [25].
+{\bf 1.2.3.} Using Mumford's result, Serre--Tate deformation theory (see [29], [22], and [23]), and Grothendieck--Messing deformation theory, in [44] and [27] it is proved the existence of good integral models of quotients of unitary and symplectic Shimura varieties of PEL type in unramified mixed characteristic $(0,2)$.
+These integral models are finite schemes over $\Ma_{n,1,l}$, are smooth over ${\bf Z}_{(2)}$, and are moduli spaces of principally polarized abelian schemes which are of relative dimension $n$ and which are endowed with suitable ${\bf Z}$-algebras of endomorphisms and with level-$l$ symplectic similitude structures.

+{\bf 1.2.4.} Using the results of Subsubsection 1.2.3, in [41] it is proved the existence of good integral models of quotients of arbitrary unitary Shimura varieties in unramified mixed characteristic $(0,2)$.

+{\bf 1.2.5.} Recently, in [42] and [24] it is proved using new developments in the crystalline theory the existence of good integral models of quotients of Shimura varieties of Hodge type in unramified mixed characteristic $(0,2)$ which are finite schemes over $\Ma_{n,1,l}$ and whose special fibers are endowed with abelian schemes that have $2$-rank $0$ at all points.